-- Complete an Eligibility Application - COPRA will review the application against the NASPAA Preconditions for Accreditation Review and recommend whether or not the program is prepared to move forward to self-study. - Programs will provide: - Basic program information (Name and Contact Information) - o Institutional Accreditation Information - o Program's Mission Statement - o Program Values as related to the Mission Statement - o Description of faculty and student diversity - o Summary of program focus in preparing students for employment
+- Complete an Eligibility Application and submit by April 15 or August 15 - COPRA will review the application against the NASPAA Preconditions for Accreditation Review and recommend whether or not the program is prepared to move forward to self-study. - Programs will provide: - Basic program information (Name and Contact Information) - o Institutional Accreditation Information - Program's Mission Statement - Program Values as related to the Mission Statement - Description of faculty and student diversity - Summary of program focus in preparing students for employment

-- Program Characteristics (data on full- and part-time students, population served (Pre-service vs In-Career), credit hours, etc.) - Capacity to Evaluate (history of program, number of full time faculty, current program evaluation, and resources available to sustain the program)
+- o Program Characteristics (data on full- and part-time students, population served (Pre-service vs In-Career), credit hours, etc.) - Capacity to Evaluate (history of program, number of full time faculty, current program evaluation, and resources available to sustain the program)